ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     To save disk space and computational resources, oligoFAR ranks hits by score and reports only the best hits and ties to the best hits.
-Certain options (like -N-) may affect completeness of tie hits reported - in this case only hits of same score as the best are guarranteed to appear in output no matter what value of -t is set.
+Certain options (like -S) may affect completeness of tie hits reported - in this case only hits of same score as the best are guarranteed to appear in output no matter what value of -t is set.